Throwback Edit Version: I edited this in May 2026, checked the links and converted it to the new WordPress blocks format if needed.

 I was very excited to see this camera in a junk bin.
-I thought it might be the famed mju II, but no. Still, it looked like a clean version and might possibly work.
-Plus it was only $3, awesome.
+I thought it might be the famed Mju II, but no. Still, it looked like a clean version and might work.
+Plus, it was only $3, awesome.

 I walked around a couple of places, including Asakusa.
 The rounded design of the camera made it feel really comfortable to hold.
-I didn’t have a strap on it at that point, but it was small enough to hold in my tiny hands.
-It is literally a point a shoot, no zoom.
+I didn’t have a strap on it at that point, but it was small enough to hold in my tiny hands and fit in a pocket.
+It is literally a point-and-shoot, no zoom.
 The only thing you have to think about is the flash.
-There are four flash setting auto, auto-s, off, and fill-in.
-It reverts back to auto on shut down.
+There are four flash settings: auto, auto-s, off, and fill-in.
+It reverts to auto on shutdown.
 The auto-s is for red-eye reduction.

-The lens is a 35mm 3.5f minimum.
-It was released in 1992 and has magnets which move a mask in front of the film for the panorama shots.
-Now, when I scanned the film I saw white lines on some photos.
+The lens has a focal distance of 35mm with a minimum aperture of f/3.5.
+It was released in 1992 and has magnets which move a mask in front of the film for panorama shots.
+When I scanned the film, I noticed white lines in some photos.
 I wasn’t sure if it was the scanner or the mask.
-Looking closely at the negs I could see it was a scanner issue.
+Looking closely at the negatives, I could see it was a scanner issue.
 Phew.

 Here is my test roll.

 I prefer the closer shots to the landscapes.
-The tree trunk and Starbuck’s cup especially show the great focusing effects of the camera.
+The tree trunk and the Starbucks cup especially show the great focusing capabilities of the camera.
 Despite the issues with the film and scanner, I really like the camera.
 I have already put in my last purple Lomography roll, which I don’t like.
 Maybe this camera will change my mind.

 I used a Lomochrome purple in this camera.
 Read about it here.